Kelly Barnhill (softball): National team career

-Barnhill has represented Team USA since 2015, when she was a member of the USA Junior Women's national softball team.
+Barnhill represented Team USA on multiple occasions, beginning in 2015, when she was a member of the women's junior national softball team.
 That year she was a gold medalist at the 2015 World Baseball Softball Confederation (WBSC) Junior Women's Softball World Championship.
-During that competition, Barnhill led the U.S. pitching staff with a 6-0 record, 51 strikeouts and a 0.54 ERA in 26 innings pitched.
+During that competition, Barnhill led the U.S. pitching staff with a 6–0 record, 51 strikeouts and a 0.54 ERA in 26 innings pitched.

-Barnhill then represented the USA Women's national softball team at the 2016 World Cup of Softball, and earned a silver medal.
 At the 2016 WBSC Women's Softball World Championship, Barnhill was a gold medalist, pitching four innings with four strikeouts and two hits allowed.
 Barnhill again represented the women's national softball team during their second consecutive gold medal run in 2018.
 During the competition, she pitched seven innings with eight strikeouts and a 0.00 ERA.

+Barnhil also represented USA Women's national softball team at World Cup of Softball competitions.
+She was a member of the team during three of their runs, winning a gold medal in 2015 and two silver medals in 2016 and 2017.

+Barnhill's national team experience also includes the Pan American Women's Softball Championship; in the competition's 2017 final, Barnhill pitched a no-hitter as the U.S. defeated Mexico 9–0.
+Barnhill later pitched for the Mexican national team in a 2020 exhibition game against Ole Miss.

+Outside of softball

+Barnhill studied public relations while at Florida, and later attended the University of Oklahoma for graduate school studies.
+After retiring from softball, Barnhill became the executive director for Housing and Workforce Collective Solutions (HAWCS), an attainable housing organization based in Athens, Georgia.